Masters in Physical & Coaching Education in Philadelphia

 |Hartford-West Hartford-East Hartford, CT||$90,000||230|

-Physical & Coaching Education Graduate Masters Programs in Philadelphia
+Popular Schools with Masters in Physical and Coaching Programs in Philadelphia

 |Physical Education||West Chester University of Pennsylvania||MPEd|

 Specific certification requirements vary from state to state, however, all states require that teachers in public schools be licensed or certified in the specific grade level that they will teach.
 Usually, the requirements include:

 - Supervised experience in teaching, such as student teaching

 - Passing a background check

 In addition to initial licensure, teachers are generally required to complete annual professional development classes to keep their license or certification, according to the BLS.

 Looking to jumpstart your career by learning how to teach physical education and coaching?
 Find the perfect masters in physical education and coaching degree program for you!

 Click on any of the sponsored listings to learn more about each program, such as when the next starting date is, common courses, and how to apply.